Leelu55/Articulus/README.md

 ### Modifications

-- [ ] PauseModal can be a HintModal too with closeFunction = setLessonState(LessonState.IsSpeaking)
-- [ ] include share button in FinishedScreen with android intent to share results in messenger

 ### Bugs

-- [ ] check Unique Words before pushing to model
 - [ ] year LineChart no data displayed
 - [ ] on Samsung A Galaxy Tab Android 9 TTS and STT don't work initially because the Google Speech engine is not used by default -> implement at least an explanation how to enable it